-The aim of Latin 101 & 102 is for students to learn basic reading and writing skills in Latin as quickly and as thoroughly as possible.
+The aim of Latin 101 & 102 are to learn basic reading and writing skills in Latin as quickly and as thoroughly as possible.
 At the end of 2 terms of Elementary Latin, a student should know the fundamentals of Latin grammar, have a basic Latin vocabulary, and be able to read a Latin text with the help of a dictionary.
 Speaking and listening skills in Latin will be encouraged in order to assist the development of reading and writing Latin.

-This course is primarily directed towards students desiring to meet the foreign language component of the general education requirements for graduation.
+This course is primarily directed towards students desiring to meet the 1st-year requirements for graduation under the foreign language component of the Language rubric.
 Elementary Latin can also fulfill partial requirements for a major in Latin or Classics.

 Classes that meet the language requirement are described in the Monmouth College catalogue in the following way: